Camille Petit (politician): Mayor of Sainte-Marie

 A longstanding mayor of Sainte-Marie, he oversaw a number of developments in the town between 1967 and 1983.
 Sainte Marie's housing stock was extensively rebuilt, gaining a new quarter (Villeneuve), several schools, market buildings, a medical and educational centre, town hall and stadium.
 He also arranged for the allocation of a plot of land to the SICA de Fonds Saint Jacques, which is now a historic site and cultural centre.

 On 15 April 1982, he was re-elected president of the Regional Council of Martinique.
 He did not participate in the 1983 French municipal elections.
 Petit died at the age of 81 in Paris, after an illness; he is buried in the cemetery of Bagneux.
-He is the grandfather of Maud Petit, member of the French National Assembly representing Val-de-Marne.
+He is the grandfather of Maud Petit, who represented Val-de-Marne as a member of the French National Assembly from 2017 to 2024.